The Bernhardt Lab @ Duke University

-CURRENT RESEARCH
+CURRENT RESEARCH PROJECTS

 We study element cycling in ecosystems, and we are most interested in studying how the form, magnitude and timing of carbon, nutrient and contaminant imports and exports are shifting in response to rapid environmental change.
-Our tools work anywhere, and currently we apply them in rivers, wetlands and watersheds stretching from New Hampshire to the Peruvian Amazon.
+Our tools work anywhere, and currently we apply them in rivers, wetlands and watersheds stretching from the White Mountains of New Hampshire to the Peruvian Amazon.
 We also love data synthesis and collaborations which allow for upscaling and for expanding our scope of inference beyond the bounds of any individual study.
 Below we describe current research in the lab.

 New Hope Creek in the Duke Forest.
 Photo by ES Bernhardt

-Lab alumni Phil Savoy and Aaron Berdanier conducted their research as part of the StreamPULSE project.
-Former PhD students Elizabeth Sudduth and Joanna Blaszczak and former postdoc Tim Covino each invested much of their time in the lab studying stream ecosystem energetics.
+This projects builds off the recently completed StreamPULSE project that estimated the metabolic regimes of hundreds of rivers across the world.
+Learn more about the StreamPULSE project, explore or make use of all of our data, and view all of our protocols at data.streampulse.org Lab alumni Alice Carter, Phil Savoy, and Aaron Berdanier conducted their research as part of the StreamPULSE project.
+Former PhD students Elizabeth Sudduth and Joanna Blaszczak and former postdoc Tim Covino each invested much of their time in the lab studying stream ecosystem metabolism and gas exchange. |

 Macrosheds: Enabling macroscale watershed science (NSF Macrosystems)

-Check out the beta version of our platform to play with data from the Hubbard Brook Experimental Forest, HJ Andrews and NEON sites.
-Screen shot at left shows 57 years of water chemistry and flow data from the reference watershed at Hubbard Brook.
+Check out the MacroSheds data portal to play with data from dozens of watershed studies.
+Screen shot at left shows 57 years of water chemistry and flow data from the reference watershed at Hubbard Brook. |

 Coastal Ecosystem Impacts of Saltwater intrusion and Sea Level Rise (NSF Coastal SEES, NASA, Seagrant)